 Homs is the first city visited by the President and Co-president of the Focolare Movement during their journey to Syria, and there they met the small community that chose not to abandon the city during the civil war.
 These people now contribute towards the rebuilding of their country.

 “People around us think we are weak when we respond to hatred with love; this is neither easy to bear nor to pass on to our children.
 But they do not know that love is the most powerful weapon”.
 This was the most overwhelming answer received when we asked about the great challenges these people have to face.

-Homs, the third largest city in Syria that was amongst the worst hit during the war.
+And it was confirmed by a young mother from Homs, the third largest city in Syria that was amongst the worst hit during the war.
 Homs was the first city that Maria Voce and Jesús Moran, president and co-president of the Focolare Movement visited on their journey to this region where one can still note the scars of war, but also perceive the attempts to resurrect the city after years of conflict.

-During this first meeting one could already witness a change of roles; these people, who chose to remain in Syria despite great risks, were the ones offering hope, joy and courage to the ones who were lucky to meet them.
+But during this first meeting one could already witness a change of roles; these people, who chose to remain in Syria despite great risks, were the ones offering hope, joy and courage to the ones who were lucky to meet them.

 One of them said: “Through our way of life, we try to be a living Gospel, because the Focolare spirituality has implanted in us a different seed.
 Those who accompany us have taken good care of this seed which seems to be bearing fruit because people around us realize that there is something different”.

 And it is not just a question of remaining in the same situation or of having the courage to rebuild one’s own life.
 Many, who are members of this small community of about fifty people, are now engaged in projects that have been set up to help their people: support to cancer patients, physiotherapeutic and psychological support to those who are victims of war trauma, ethical formation courses to primary and secondary school students.